 Asthma Treatment Specialist in Coral Gables, FL

 Asthma is frequently triggered by allergens, irritants, medications, and extreme weather.
-Our doctors will work with you to identify the key triggers of your asthma and develop a plan to help you mitigate those triggers.
-For more information, call us or schedule an appointment online.
+An asthma specialist at Piniella Asthma + Allergy will work with you to identify the key triggers of your asthma and develop a plan to help you mitigate those triggers.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 6705 SW 57th Ave # 520 South Miami, FL 33143!

 Table of Contents:

 Is asthma the same as an allergic reaction?